Enrique Lopez Rodriguez

 The Magnetic Field of the Whirlpool Galaxy

-Press release about 'The magnetic field in the multiphase ISM of M51' paper by Borlaff et al. (in prep.)
+Press release about 'The magnetic field in the multiphase ISM of M51' paper by Borlaff et al. (2021, ApJ, 921, 128)

 NASA Press Release APOD (2021 Jan.
 20)